Lineage-org/governance-migration-demo/README.md

 ## Migration Process

-1. **Test First**: Always run the test workflow before migration
-2. **Review Results**: Check compatibility and fix any issues
+1. Run the test workflow to check compatibility and fix any issues
-3. **Run Migration**: Use the migrate workflow with desired output mode
+2. Run the migrate workflow with your desired output mode
-4. **Deploy Baseline**: Use generated baseline to create your organization's NixLine baseline repository
+3. Use the generated baseline to create your organization's Lineage baseline repository

-## Next Steps

-After successful migration:
-1. Create your organization's baseline repository using the generated files
-2. Customize the baseline for your specific needs
-3. Deploy to consumer repositories using NixLine's consumption patterns
+After successful migration, create your organization's baseline repository using the generated files, customize the baseline for your specific needs and deploy to consumer repositories using Lineage's consumption patterns.